 5-MTHF contains one milligram (1 mg) of (6S)-5-methyltetrahydrofolic acid from a very pure patented glucosamine salt form of 5-methyltetrahydrofolic acid.
-The formula is contained in a small (#4) gelatin capsule only with microcrystalline cellulose (filler) and silica (flow agent).
+The formula is contained in a veggie capsule only with microcrystalline cellulose (filler) and silica (flow agent).
 It contains no magnesium stearate.

 5-MTHF, also known as L-5-methyltetrahydrofolate, is one active form in a group of vitamins known as folates.
 In contrast to folic acid, a synthetic form of folate, 5-MTHF is one of the forms of folate found naturally in foods.
 In the body 5-MTHF may be converted into any of the other active forms of folate.

 Folate coenzymes are responsible for important metabolic functions, including:

 - Formation of purines and pyrimidines needed for synthesis of the nucleic acids DNA and RNA.
-This is especially important during fetal development in the first trimester in preventing birth defects, such as neural tube defects.
+This is especially important during fetal development in the first trimester of pregnancy

 - Formation of heme, the iron-containing protein in hemoglobin